דלג לתוכן הראשי

 4. Lower average education: Each additional year of education adds brain resilience

-6. Chronic socio-economic stress: Many live in polluted environments with constant financial strain
+6. Chronic socioeconomic stress: Many live in polluted environments with constant financial strain

-The Trial: 12 Years, 1,800 Participants
+The Trial: About 12 Years, About 1,800 Participants

-• 12 years of follow-up
+• About 12 years of follow-up

-• Repeated MRI scans (baseline, midpoint, end)
+• Repeated MRI scans

-• Blood tests for dementia biomarkers (plaques, tau, synaptic proteins)
+• Blood tests for dementia biomarkers

 Interesting Aspects to be Examined

-The researchers hope to answer unclear questions:
+The researchers hope to answer questions that are unclear:

 4. Which interventions are most effective?
 Diet, physical activity, education – what interventions work in this community?